labgrid-project/labgrid/doc/usage.rst

 Command-Line
 ------------

-Labgrid contains some command line tools which are used for remote access to resources.
+labgrid contains some command line tools which are used for remote access to resources.
 See :doc:`man/client`, :doc:`man/device-config` and :doc:`man/exporter` for
 more information.

 USB stick emulation
 --------------------
-Labgrid makes it posible to use a target as an emulated USB stick, allowing upload, modification, plug and unplug events.
+labgrid makes it posible to use a target as an emulated USB stick, allowing upload, modification, plug and unplug events.
 To use a target as an emulated USB stick, several requirements have to be met: